-“Being in a healthy weight range is very important for anyone living with Chronic Obstructive Pulmonary Disease (COPD).
+“Being in a healthy weight range is very important for anyone living with a lung condition.
 If you are under or overweight, you may become weak and tire more easily, have increased breathlessness and more difficulty doing your everyday activities.
 It may also increase your risk of getting infections,” Nicole said.

 People living with chronic lung conditions such as COPD use 25 – 50% more energy than people with normal lung function.
 This is mostly because of the changes in your lungs, as they’re working harder to breathe and using more energy.

 “Food provides your body with energy, including the energy to breathe.
-Anyone living with COPD requires more energy to breathe than a healthy person.
-Speaking to a dietician for advice can be very beneficial for anyone living with COPD, to help you maintain a healthy weight range,” Nicole said.
+People living with a lung condition require more energy to breathe.
+Speaking to a dietician for advice can be very beneficial for anyone living with a lung condition, to help you maintain a healthy weight range,” Nicole said.

 No single food will give you all the nutrients that you need – it must be a variety of nutritious foods across each of the food groups such as vegetables, fruit, grains, lean meats and dairy.

 “A balanced and well-nourished diet helps your body to better fight infections, flare-ups and daily symptoms.
 Sometimes eating a balanced diet might mean making some changes to your current routine or eating.
 It might mean a little bit more planning around what you will eat in the upcoming week and balancing your meals so they’re well-portioned and cover the different food groups,” Nicole said.